lucasjwilber/lab02/README.md

 An “About Me” webpage that quizzes the user and gives the user some basic information about me.
 Uses CSS/JavaScript/HTML.

+This code worked on by Jerome, driver, and Lucas, navigator, via paired programming.

 Author: Lucas Wilber

 Links and Resources: